Visa Waiver Program

 Since this law, some travelers can no longer travel to the United States as part of the visa waiver program, are concerned:

-- Nationals from visa-exempt countries who also have Iranian, Iraqi, Sudanese or Syrian nationality.
+- Nationals of visa-exempt countries who are also Iranian, Iraqi, Sudanese or Syrian nationals.

 > How does a country adhere to the visa waiver program?